Speak2Erase/fmod-oxide/README.md

 I've elected to mark release as safe but it's up to you to ensure that you're not using an object after it's been released.

 # String types
-fmod-rs aims to be as zero-cost as possible, and as such, it uses UTF-8 C strings from the `lanyard` crate as its string type.
+fmod-oxide aims to be as zero-cost as possible, and as such, it uses UTF-8 C strings from the `lanyard` crate as its string type.
 This means that all FMOD functions take a `&Utf8CStr` instead of a `&str` or `&CStr`.
 `&Utf8CStr` is pretty cheap to construct (and can even be done statically with the `c!` macro), so this should not be a problem.